tuxtor/the-j/src/jbake/content/blog/2020/2020-08-21-considerations-bumping-javaee.md

 In the end, during the introduction of JEP-260 internal APIs were classified as critical and non-critical, consequently critical internal APIs for which replacements are introduced in JDK 9 are deprecated in JDK 9 and will be either encapsulated or removed in a future release.

-**Internal APIs that are encapsulated in JDK 9 are inaccessible at compile time.
-They can be made accessible at compile time via the --add-exports command-line option.
-At run time they remain accessible if they were in JDK 8 but in a future release they will become inaccessible**, at which point the --add-exports or --add-opens options can be used to make them accessible at run time as well.

 Given that many of these modules like sun.misc.unsafe were proprietary and not meant for external usage, some of the implementation details changed and most of the runtimes had to wait/contribute to update these libraries for Java 9.

 You are inside the danger zone if: